gi-no/blog_mean_stack/article2.md

 #### Implement server-side API.

 Implement star/unstar API.
-We can use update() function with "{$push/$pull: {field name: value}}" to insert or remove item to/from array inside a document.
-Implementation for two APIs are same except "$push" or  "$pull".
-Call show() function at the end of API implementation to return a updated message.
+We can use the update() function with "{$push/$pull: {field name: value}}" to insert or remove an item to/from an array inside a document.
+Implementation for the two APIs are same except for "$push" and  "$pull".
+Call "show()" function at the end of API implementation to return an updated message.

 server/api/thing/thing.controller.js: